charoitel/lambda-layer-canvas-nodejs/docs/01-use.md

 ## Function structure

 The setup of the function may look like the following structure.
-For font file, you may use any supported font file you like, in this example, we are going to use DejaVu Sans which could be originally found in Amazon Linux 2 EC2 instance.
+For font file, you may use any supported font file you like, in this example, we are going to use DejaVu Sans[^2] which could be originally found in Amazon Linux 2 EC2 instance.

 ```
 /var/task/